MarioIannotta/LoadingPlaceholderView/README.md

 `LoadingPlaceholderView` extracts all the subviews that conforms the protocol `Coverable` from `viewToCover` and then creates an animated gradient layer combining all the `coverablePath` provided by each of those subviews.

 # Setup

+## CocoaPods
+Add to your Podfile:

+`pod 'LoadingPlaceholderView'`

+## Carthage
+Add to your Cartfile:

+`github "MarioIannotta/LoadingPlaceholderView" "master"`

+## Manually

-Add `pod 'LoadingPlaceholderView'` to your Podfile or copy the content of  the `LoadingPlaceholderView` folder into your project
+Copy the content of the `LoadingPlaceholderView` folder into your project

 # How to use
 1. Create an instance of `LoadingPlaceholderView`